Assemble a group of players. An odd number is best, although not absolutely mandatory. There should be at least seven players.

 The villagers win if they kill both werewolves.

 The werewolves win if they kill enough villagers so that the numbers are even.
-(Example: Two werewolves and two humans)
+(Example: Two werewolves and two villagers)